 Today is Party Day on Disney Channel's MMC.

 The Musical World of Walt Disney by Dave Tietyen is published.
+The book tells the

 Mickey Mania Parade debuts at Walt Disney World.